-However much I rebel against the irreversibility of Time, Noah won't be coming back to my daughter's arms and I know she will grieve for him till she draws her last breath.
+However much I rebel against the irreversibility of Time, my daughter will never have her little boy back and I know she will grieve for him till she draws her last breath.
 Hers is a sorrow that will never abate.

 We circle the pond and wander the paths of the garden.
 Time marches on.
 There is no going back to what was.
 But the sky is suitably grey and the grass stubbornly green.
 Serenity washes over us like high tide over bruised shores.
 It comes and goes, forever elusive but still a comfort.
 Like a mirage in a desert.